 The fastest way to perform this process is to collect all of the Wi-Fi clocks in a single room and run this program.

-Since Wi-Fi has a limited broadcast range, you will need to take a mobile, Wi-Fi-capable computer such as a laptop or ultrabook that runs wifiDirectLoader while you go to each clock.
+Alternatively, you can take a Wi-Fi-capable laptop that runs the wifiDirectLoader software while you go in proximity of each clock.